VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 | sample4_r3  | control2 |                		| 0                      	|

-## Running the Script
+### Running the Script

-Please refer to example commands below if you choose to run the pipeline on VCU HPRC (high performance research computing servers):
+The pipeline is executed using an R script.
+Here are example commands for running it on VCU HPRC: (high performance research computing servers):

-### Arguments
+#### Arguments

 - `-c, --counts`: Path to the merged counts file **(Mandatory)**